head-asp/ichd-dss/README.md

 ## Links to running software

+Head-ASP has an online demonstrator and a WEB API:

-The demonstrator of Head-ASP is avaialble [here](http://alcmeone.mat.unical.it:41201/primary-headaches-demo/) The API of Head-ASP is avaialble [here](http://alcmeone.mat.unical.it:41101/headaches-service/)
+- the demonstrator of Head-ASP is availalble [here](http://alcmeone.mat.unical.it:41201/primary-headaches-demo/)
+- the API of Head-ASP is avaialble [here](http://alcmeone.mat.unical.it:41101/headaches-service/)